zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/_index.md

 ![ArcBox servers diagram](./servers.png)

-ArcBox includes three Azure Arc enabled server resources.
-These servers are hosted using nested virtualization in Azure.
+ArcBox includes three Azure Arc enabled server resources that are hosted using nested virtualization in Azure.
 As part of the deployment, a Hyper-V host (ArcBox-Client) is deployed with three guest virtual machines.
 These machines, _ArcBoxWin_, _ArcBoxUbuntu_, and _ArcBoxSQL_ are connected as Azure Arc enabled servers via the ArcBox automation.

 ### Azure Arc enabled Kubernetes